 – Tim & Pam, Thrifty Trails

 “Life is all about making memories and having adventures.
-Road trips in the Southern part of India are exactly what we call a perfect adventure.
+Road trips in the Southern part of India are exactly what we call a perfect adventure and definitely one of the best road trips in the world.
 The road trips take you through dense forests between the various states of India.
 As part of the road trip, you can witness the abundance wildlife including elephants, monkeys and deer.”

 – Raksha, solopassport

 Hotel Deals: My top choice is probably Priceline.com—I’ve found some insanely cheap (beautiful hotels).
-Other sites I check are Expedia.com and the Hilton(for points).
-If you’re looking to avoid hotels and go the hostel route, I recommend Hostelworld (link below)—they have thousands of properties listed, as well as tons of ratings and reviews.
+I also always check Expedia.com.
+If you’re looking to avoid hotels and go the hostel route, I recommend Hostelworld —they have thousands of properties listed, as well as tons of ratings and reviews.

 And there you have it–the best road trips in the world, according to travel bloggers.
 What’s on your road trip list?